transifex/txgh/docs/heroku.md

  * [new branch]      master -> master
 ```

-You can verify the success of the deployment by opening the Heroku dashboard in your web browser and navigating to the newly created dyno:
+You can verify the success of the deployment by opening the Heroku dashboard in your web browser and navigating to the newly created dyno.

-Heroku dyno

-Updating the Configuration
+##Updating the Configuration

 Before you can start pushing updates between GitHub and Transifex, you’ll need to provide the Heroku app with information on how to access each service.
 Txgh uses a set of environment variables to manage connections between each service.
 The name and description of these variables is shown in the table below:
 ```